Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

 whereas Theorem~\ref{thm:dimCDRdatafree} guarantees that the approximation error can be significantly less.
 In some instances this can be \emph{exponentially} better, such as for small~$r$ when the sum of the trailing eigenvalues is large.
-Consequently, significantly fewer dimensions~$r$ suffice to achieve the same error tolerance than previously considered.
+Consequently, a significantly lower dimension~$r$ suffices to achieve the same error tolerance than previously considered.

 \begin{remark} Proposition~\ref{thm:dimCDRexactgauss} extends to the data-free setting, that is, $\E_Y\left[ \Dkl(\pi^Y || \widetilde\pi^{\KL,Y}(V_r)) \right] = \frac{1}{2} \ln\det \lb V_\perp^\top (I_d + H_\mathrm{df}) V_\perp \rb,$ for any $V_r$ whenever $\pi^Y$ is Gaussian. \end{remark}